SolutionGuidance/psm/INSTALL.md

 tell Jenkins to test an outside PR.
 Note that doing this causes Jenkins to run code, so if you have this power please read such contributions carefully.

+### Continuous Deployment

+We have configured Jenkins to keep [our testing site](http://testing.psm.solutionguidance.com:8080/cms/) up to date with the `master` branch.
+There is a Jenkins job that will build the project, copy it to the testing server, and deploy it to the WildFly instance there.
+It uses `scripts/deploy-ci.sh` and `scripts/deploy-server.sh` to do so.